Return to Index

 - Enamel matrix application—A special gel is applied to the tooth root to stimulate growth of healthy bone and tissue.

-- Brush your teeth and tongue with fluoride toothpaste at least two times per day
+- Brush your teeth and tongue with fluoride toothpaste at least 2 times per day

 - Use a soft-bristled toothbrush or a powered toothbrush if advised by your dentist

 - Floss your teeth 1 time per day

 - Use a mouthwash after brushing and flossing your teeth

 - If you smoke or chew tobacco, talk to your doctor or dentist about how you can successfully quit

 - See your dentist as recommended for regular cleanings and check-ups

 <outh Healthy—American Dental Association

 Periodontal (gum) disease: Cause, symptoms, and treatment.
 National Institute of Dental and Craniofacial Research website.
 Available at: http://www.nidcr.nih.gov/OralHealth/Topics/GumDiseases/PeriodontalGumDisease.htm.
 Updated August 2012.
 Accessed November 6, 2013.